top of page

 Lutz Rath

-In 2001 our Music Director, Henry Schuman, passed away, and our current artistic director, conductor and cellist Lutz Rath, took over.
+In 2001 our Music Director, Henry Schuman, passed away, and our new artistic director, conductor and cellist Lutz Rath, took over.
 Under Mr. Rath’s leadership we have expanded our programming to include contemporary works, jazz, and world music as well as our repertoire of classical treasures.
 Lutz has surely captured the “Village” spirit with his unique contributions, including unique works for Indonesian gamelan and cello, and a Bach transcription for marimba and Chamber Orchestra.

 w_marsalis